Edge reconstruction of the Ihara zeta function: Reconstruction of closed non-backtracking walks

 \begin{theorem}[Theorem \ref{main}\textup{(v)}] Let $G$ denote a graph of average degree $\bar d>4$.
 Then the function $F_r \colon \mathcal{D}^e(G) \rightarrow \Z$ that associates to an element $G-e$ of the edge deck $\mathcal{D}^e(G)$ of $G$ the number of non-backtracking closed walks on $G$ of given length that pass through $e$ in both directions at least once is edge-reconstructible. \end{theorem}

 \begin{proof} First, observe that The edge adjacency matrix $T_{G-e}$ of $G-e$ is the matrix $T$ in which the rows and column corresponding to the edges $\ra{e}$ and $\la{e}$ have been removed.
 Let $T[e_1,e_2]$ denote the $2\times 2$ matrix in which only the elements in column/row $e_1$ and $e_2$ are preserved.
-In this situation, Jacobi's identity (generalising from $1\times 1$ minors to $2\times 2$ minors the more familiar formula for an inverse matrix in terms of determinant and adjugate; see e.g., \cite{BS}) states that
+In this situation, Jacobi's identity applied to the matrix $1-uT$ (generalizing from $1\times 1$ minors to $2\times 2$ minors the more familiar formula for an inverse matrix in terms of determinant and adjugate; see e.g., formula (12) in \cite{BS}) states that

-The left hand side of this equation is reconstructible by part (i).
+The left hand side of this equation equals $\zeta_G(u)/\zeta_{G-e}(u)$, which is reconstructible by part (i).
 Since we find that the right hand side equals using the expression for $F_r(\ra{e})$ from (\ref{f}).
 Since $N_r(\ra{e})$ is edge-reconstructible, we conclude that the function $F_r(\ra{e})$, and hence $F_r(e)$, is edge-reconstructible. \end{proof}

 Similar to Proposition \ref{BP}, we get \begin{proposition} If $G$ is bipartite of average degree $\bar d \geq 4$, the function $F_r$ is edge-reconstructible for all $r>0$. \end{proposition}